Suraj Randiv

 Hewa Kaluhalamullage Suraj Randiv Kaluhalamulla (born 30 January 1985), formerly Mohamed Marshuk Mohamed Suraj, known popularly as Suraj Randiv, is a former professional Sri Lankan cricketer, who played all formats of the game.
 He plays first-class cricket for Sinhalese Sports Club.
 Suraj was educated at Rahula College Matara.
-He is now working as a bus driver.
+He is now working as a bus driver, as well as serving the role of captain-coach at Edinburgh Cricket Club.

 Early career

 A right arm offspinner, Suraj had a successful under-age career in Sri Lanka.
 He represented his country at under-15 and under-19 level and took 23 wickets in four matches at an Under-23 tournament of 2003–04.
 This effort caught the attention of Marvan Atapattu, who was influential in getting him over to Sinhalese Sports Club.
 He went on play for Sri Lanka A and Sri Lanka.

 Suraj Randiv converted from Islam to Buddhism.

 International career

 In December 2009, he replaced Muttiah Muralitharan in Sri Lanka's ODI squad in India and he made his debut in the second match of the series in Nagpur.
 He impressed by taking three wickets for 51 runs; Sri Lanka went on to win the match by three wickets.

 On 16 August 2010, in an incident that drew considerable media attention, Randiv intentionally bowled a no-ball—overstepping the bowling mark by a significant margin—to Virender Sehwag—then on 99—that ensured a victory for India in the ODI which was part of tri-series, while denying Sehwag a chance to score a century.
 Sehwag hit the ball for six but as the winning run was registered as soon as the umpire signalled no-ball, Sehwag's shot was deemed to have been made after the end of the match.
 Randiv later apologised to Sehwag for use of the tactic; he was docked his match fees for the game and handed a one match suspension by Sri Lanka Cricket.
 It was revealed that fellow mate Tillekaratne Dilshan advised and urged Randiv to bowl no-ball at Sehwag.

 He was omitted from Sri Lanka's squad for the 2011 Cricket World Cup, but was called up as a replacement for the injured Angelo Mathews, and was subsequently picked for the World Cup Final.

 After 5 years of long period, Randiv was selected for England tour in 2016, where he played in the second ODI on 24 June 2016.